project-janus-3/project-janus.github.io/index.md

 ## Community Feedback

+We are intrested in your expirence using Project Janus!
+If you would like, please take a couple of minutes to fill out the [Project Janus Feedback Form](https;//).
+It contains only 5 short questions and will help us understand how to improve the system.

 ## Team

 Project Janus was created by [Isaiah Dela Cruz](https://isaiahdelacruz.github.io/), [Ethan Figart](https://efigart.github.io/), [Danny Ngo](https://danny-ngo-2005.github.io/), and [Royce Jarvy Uy](https://royce-jarvy.github.io/).